Emergence of Complex Web Structures: Discussion and conclusions

 Several limitations and extensions remain.
 The present effective description is intentionally minimal, and the free-energy truncation used here is not expected to capture the deepest multistreaming regime in a quantitatively complete way.
 Likewise, vorticity, non-potential transport, explicit memory effects, and more general nonlocal kernels may become important in strongly nonlinear systems \citep[][]{Catelan_1995,2011JCAP...04..032M,2012JCAP...01..019P,Rampf_2012,2017PhRvD..95f3527C,2005A&A...438..443B,2026arXiv260313106K}.
 On the numerical side, higher-resolution phase-space methods could help clarify more sharply the relation between coarse-grained anisotropy diagnostics and the underlying fine-grained multistream structure \citep[][]{2013ApJ...762..116Y,2016JCoPh.321..644S,2020MNRAS.493.2765S,2021A&A...647A..66C,2024MNRAS.52710802O}.
 More broadly, the extent to which analogous operator hierarchies and free-energy-like descriptions apply outside cosmology, for example in connectome-like or other spatially extended complex systems, remains an open and promising direction \citep[][]{ROSELL2025121500,2024PhLRv..48...47P,2025NatSR..1542309K}.

-The main message is therefore a unifying one.
+{ In this sense, complex web formation can be viewed as a general spontaneous breaking mechanism of local isotropy, through which nonlinear transport selects preferred directions and favours anisotropic coarse-grained structures.} The main message is therefore a unifying one.
 Transport, shell crossing, multistreaming, anisotropy, higher-order correlations, and effective free-energy minimization are not disconnected ingredients.
 They are different manifestations of the same transition by which an initially weakly structured field leaves the regime of Gaussian, density-only, effectively single-stream organization and enters a genuinely multiscale, anisotropic, and nonlocal phase-space state.
 Although cosmological structure formation provides the main realization considered here, the broader aim of the paper is conceptual.
 The framework is intended as a common mesoscopic language for systems in which weakly structured initial states evolve into complex anisotropic morphology through transport, nonlocality, and nonlinear amplification.